Product Instructions and Information

 How does ConstrictEase work?

 Some stockings have a tight upper band that can constrict the leg and reduce circulation.
 ConstrictEase distributes that pressure over a broader area, helping the stocking support circulation more effectively.
-You may still notice marks at the end of the day, but they will be lighter and more evenly spread.

 Instructions for wearing: